torvalds/linux/Documentation/mm/unevictable-lru.rst

 A page that is being migrated has been isolated from the LRU lists and is held locked across unmapping of the page, updating the page's address space entry and copying the contents and state, until the page table entry has been replaced with an entry that refers to the new page.
-Linux supports migration of mlocked pages and other unevictable pages.
+GNU/Linux supports migration of mlocked pages and other unevictable pages.
 PG_mlocked is cleared from the the old page when it is unmapped from the last VM_LOCKED VMA, and set when the new page is mapped in place of migration entry in a VM_LOCKED VMA.
 If the page